realworldocaml/book/book/data-serialization/README.md

 ```

 \noindent
-And here's the resulting concrete syntax.
+And here's the resulting lighter syntax.

 ```ocalm env=main
 # sexp_of_compatible_versions